dat-ecosystem-archive/dat-js/README.md

 A pure JavaScript browser-friendly api for using dat.

-**This repo is not actively maintined.
-It uses WebRTC for the networking, which none of our other tools use.
-See [this issue](https://github.com/datproject/dat-js/issues/9) for more details and discussion.**

 [Dat](http://datproject.org) is a powerful decentralized data sharing tool.
 For a Node.js api for working with dats on the filesystem, see [dat-node](http://github.com/datproject/dat-node).

-**Note**: Because dat-js uses webrtc, it can only connect to other browser clients.
-It is not possible for the dat-js library to connect to the UTP and UDP clients used in the Node.js versions.

 Want to use Dat in the command line or an app (not build applications)?
 Check out: